jruffet/docker-shogigui/README.md

 If you want to load / save game files, you can add `-v $HOME/somedir:/shogi/games`

+To use the simplified pieces embedded in this repository, you can go to Tools>Options>Design and check Image/Piece.

 ## Troubleshooting
 ### Could not open display (X-Server required.
 Check your DISPLAY environment variable)
 This should not happen if you use `--user $UID:$UID` when running the container.